surifirstpin/Acubi_Tech_Doc/Analysis_TD.md

 - To hide the <b>Filter</b> or <b>Order</b> section Click on angle-double-up icon on to far right of the order section.
 To un-hide click on angle-double-down icon at same location.

-**5.** Hit the **Run** button to display the data based on applied filters.
+<b>5.</b> Hit the <b>Run</b> button to display the data based on applied filters.

 ## Order  (Ascending / Descending)

-To view the column data in ascending or descending orders, Click **Order** and choose the fields with desired combination, resulting on which the result in data section is displayed. as shown In the below image, descending order is applied to bets_usd (sum), the resultant for this is shown in descending order.
+To view the column data in ascending or descending orders, Click <b>Order** and choose the fields with desired combination, resulting on which the result in data section is displayed. as shown In the below image, descending order is applied to bets_usd (sum), the resultant for this is shown in descending order.

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/34680d9c76d6eebc3cc6b1bb76af169b96af03c3/images/New_version5/TD_Reports_4.png)